MicrosoftDocs/SupportArticles-docs/support/sql/tools/replay-markup-language-utility.md

 When you install the [Database Experimentation Assistant](https://www.microsoft.com/download/details.aspx?id=54090) you can get the RML tools (ReadTrace and OStress) from the `C:\Program Files (x86)\Microsoft Corporation\Database Experimentation Assistant\Dependencies\X64\` folder.

-If you are using the RML tools together with the [SQL Nexus](https://github.com/microsoft/SqlNexus/wiki) tool, you can obtain `ReadTrace` and `ostress` from https://github.com/microsoft/SqlNexus/releases/tag/09.04.0097.
+If you're using the RML tools together with the [SQL Nexus](https://github.com/microsoft/SqlNexus/wiki) tool, you can obtain `ReadTrace` and `ostress` from https://github.com/microsoft/SqlNexus/releases/tag/09.04.0097.

 RML Utilities for SQL Server is available for download from the [Microsoft Download Center](https://download.microsoft.com/download/7/A/D/7ADE5D8B-47AB-4E94-BAD0-5416D6B6D383/RMLSetup.msi).